The best hotels in Brasov

 For Poiana Brasov, bus 20 from Livada Postei is the locals' choice at around $1 each way, running every 30-40 minutes.
 Avoid the private minibuses near the train station that charge tourists $10-15 for the same route.
 And don't bother renting a car just for Brasov city. parking near the Old Town on Strada Castelului is a daily headache.

-Brasov's best neighborhoods
+Brasov's best hotel regions

 Start with the Old Town if it's your first time.
 Strada Republicii and the Piata Sfatului area put you inside everything without needing a cab.